jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

   killed.
 </p>
 <p>
-  The warrior with PTSD's grown accustomed to the value and belief systems of war, and feels threatened when they become faced with having to let go of this security, in an attempt to reintegrate back into society.&nbsp; Howell describes animal defensive and post-traumatic biological states:
+  The warrior with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>'s grown accustomed to the value and belief systems of war, and feels threatened when they become faced with having to let go of this security, in an attempt to reintegrate back into society.&nbsp; Howell describes animal defensive and post-traumatic biological states:
   <blockquote cite="{{ site.url }}{{ page.url }}#cite-the-dissociative-mind">
     The human animal may have a repertoire of discrete behavioral states that are adaptive to conditions of predation&hellip;&nbsp; These animal defense states may underlie different dissociative parts of the personality&hellip;&nbsp; This begins a neurophysiological alarm reaction&hellip; and&hellip; a tendency to